Underwhelming point underlines progress but Arsenal regrets hard to ignore

 But with eight minutes to go Liverpool's narrow lead was wiped out.
 Lacazette was forced wide by Alisson rushing off his line but the French striker shifted it on to his right foot and arrowed the ball into the far corner.

-Predictably, neither team shut up shot and settled for a point.
+Predictably, neither team shut up shop and settled for a point.
 Salah could have put one on a plate for Mane at the death but couldn't find him.

 Liverpool emerged frustrated but with momentum firmly intact.